Misty (film): Legacy of book and film

-Possibly due in part to publicity from Ms. Henry's books and the movie, most of Assateague Island was protected from development by the enactment of Federal legislation designating it as Assateague Island National Seashore in 1965, under the administration of the National Park Service.
+Possibly due in part to publicity from Ms. Henry's books and the film, most of Assateague Island was protected from development by the enactment of Federal legislation designating it as Assateague Island National Seashore in 1965, under the administration of the National Park Service.

 The annual "Pony Swim" and the auction continue on Virginia's Eastern Shore, helping both the community of Chincoteague and the herd of wild ponies.

 Home media

-Misty is available on DVD.
-The film was also released in the digital format.
+Misty is available on DVD and was also released in the digital format.